BackyardBrains/docs.backyardbrains.com/docs/Human/NeuroBit/Projects/SpooderGuy/index.md

 # Spooder Guy Web Slinger #
 // Picture

-*"Spiker man, Spiker man, does whatever a Spikerman does"* Make your very own string shooting device that shares startling similarities to a certain Marvel / Sony superhero.
+*"Spiker man, Spiker man, does whatever a Spikerman can"*

+Make your very own string shooting device that shares startling similarities to a certain Marvel / Sony superhero!

 # Materials Needed #
 - Loop Lasso / two wheels close to each other